 Ventilation Needs and Carbon Monoxide Concerns

-- Position candles at least a foot away from tent walls to reduce fire hazards.
+- Position candles centrally, at least a foot away from walls.

-- Regularly check for signs of CO buildup, like headaches or dizziness.
+- Regularly check for signs of CO buildup, such as headaches, dizziness, or nausea.

 Recommended Practices for Candle Use in Camping